 Also involved in the associated programmes of research & development are a number of members of the MASTS (Marine Alliance for Science and Technology) academic community.
 In addition to the NAFC Marine Centre UHI, this includes researchers at the University of Stirling’s Institute of Aquaculture, the Scottish Association for Marine Science (SAMS; also a member of the University of the Highlands and Islands) and Marine Science Scotland, as well as a Scottish research-focused SME, Xelect.

 Funding support for the combination of stepping stone and the research projects, totalling £1.9 million, includes contributions from SSMG, the Scottish Aquaculture Innovation Centre, Xelect and the academic partners, as well as significant investment from Highlands and Islands Enterprise and the Scottish Government.
-The announcement of the project follows on from a study tour to New Zealand and Tasmania earlier this year by SSMG, NAFC Marine Centre UHI and the Scottish Aquaculture Innovation Centre.
+The project followed on from a study tour to New Zealand and Tasmania in 2015 by SSMG, NAFC Marine Centre UHI and the Scottish Aquaculture Innovation Centre.
 Visits included the Cawthron Institute, SPATNZ hatchery and Spring Bay Seafoods’ commercial hatchery, whose experiences will inform the planning and establishment of the Scottish hatchery.

-MIchael Tait, Chairman of SSMG, said: “Having a more reliable source of spat will help shellfish producers in Scotland meet the industry’s shellfish production target of 13,000 tonnes by 2020.
-In addition, the new technologies and processes permitted by the SAIC-sponsored research could allow our members to generate increased and more reliable yields, and help them target new export markets.
-This announcement is a milestone for the industry.”
+MIchael Tait, Chairman of SSMG, said: “Having a more reliable source of spat will help shellfish producers in Scotland meet the industry’s shellfish production targets.
+In addition, the new technologies and processes permitted by the SAIC-sponsored research could allow our members to generate increased and more reliable yields, and help them target new export markets.”

 University of the Highlands and Islands Deputy Principal, Dr Crichton Lang, said: "The applied research made possible by this hatchery project will look at aspects the industry considers important to commercial success.
 As such, the research could make a demonstrable impact on coastal communities and the shellfish industry in Scotland, and we are delighted to be part of this collaboration."